-Not only did the British rule Kenya, but nearly the entire continent of Africa was under European domination by the time of “The War to End All Wars.”
+Not only did the British rule Kenya, but nearly the entire continent of Africa was under European domination by the time of “The War to End All Wars”.
 Needless to say, most Africans, as anyone would, found their colonization a bit…uhh… “irritating’’ at times.
-Further stoking their agitation was the rise of a social-econimic perception/philosophy called "Marxism," which if you were a subject of a colonizing foreign power, provided some clear explanations as to why you were a "subject;" however gave not so much a solution for how to deal with your predicament than as to why it was occurring (via ruthless, capitalist greed).
+Further stoking their agitation was the rise of a social-econimic perception and philosophy called "Marxism," which if you were a subject of a colonizing foreign power provided some clear explanations as to why you were a "subject"; however gave not so much a solution for how to deal with your predicament than as to why it was occurring (via ruthless, capitalist greed).

-And so, in 1934, there was born a Barack Obama Sr. into a society –entire continent, really– ripe to shed the shackles of foreign domination, and which had a clear explanation of why they were dominated by mighty Europe to begin with.
-After all, how many former European colonies have not at least dabbled, if not completely embraced the antithesis of the economic system (Socialism) of those who ruled over them?
+And so in 1934 there was born a Barack Obama Sr. into a society –entire continent, really– ripe to shed the shackles of foreign domination, and which had a clear explanation of why they were dominated by mighty Europe to begin with.
+After all, how many former European colonies have not at least dabbled in, if not completely embraced the antithesis of the economic system (Socialism) of those who ruled over them?
 Answer: A HELL OF A LOT. ...And such embracement was an understandably emotional and popular knee-jerk reaction to those and that which had been occupying and exploiting them for generations.

 PAUSE FOR A MOMENT.
 This is NOT a condemnation of capitalism.
 Capitalism is, after all, the economic manifestation of human nature.
-People can be compassionate and helpful to one another, we can also be ruthless and cruel.
+People can be compassionate and helpful to one another.
+We can also be ruthless and cruel to one another.
 Capitalism embodies all of those traits, and simply pointing out its natural flaws does not mean one is against the entire system —we may as well discard humanity itself then.
-But that more cerebral assessment falls upon deaf ears to people who live in squalor and take orders from foreigners whose homelands are thousands of miles away.
+But that more cerebral assessment falls upon deaf ears to people who live in squalor and take orders from foreigners whose homelands are thousands of miles away and whose cultures and customs are bizarre, to say the least, and in many instances antithetical to theirs.
 END OF PAUSE.